liamsmith3194/otter-hockey/README.md

 The site is connected to Heroku's Postgres Database.

-The Entity-Relationship Diagram below shows how the database models and how they relate to each other.
+The Entity-Relationship Diagram below shows the database models and how they relate to each other.

 #### Products
 The Products model is used to add products to the site.
 Only the site owner/admin can add, edit, and delete products.
 All other users are able to view the products on the site.